Table of contents

 Here’s how to use Clario’s VPN:

-- Download Clario and try our free 7-day trial to set-up an account
+- Download Clario and set up an account

 - On the home screen, toggle Browsing protection